grondalf/pkgtool/README.md

 ## 🗺️ Feature Roadmap

-[ ] Batch operations for installing or removing multiple packages at once.
+- [ ] Batch operations for installing or removing multiple packages at once.
-[ ] Support for other distributions and package managers.
+- [ ] Support for other distributions and package managers.
-[ ] Distrobox support.
+- [ ] Distrobox support.
-[ ] Fuszzy matching.

 ---